Case Name: Cowern v. The Prudential Insurance Company of America

 Claimant’s Employer: Staples, Inc.

-Disabilities: Gastrointestinal (“GI”) disorder – inflammatory bowel disorder, with symptoms including diarrhea, bloody stools, vomiting, exhaustion, fevers, abdominal pain and swelling, joint pain and swelling, nausea, and skin lesions.
+Disabilities: Gastrointestinal (“GI”) disorder – inflammatory bowel disorder, with symptoms including diarrhea, bloody stools, vomiting, exhaustion, fevers, abdominal pain and swelling, joint pain and swelling, nausea, and skin lesions – and mast cell activation syndrome (MCAS).

 Benefits Paid?
 Long Term Disability benefits were initially approved and then cut-off.